Emberline Films Press Kit

 El Salto, Mexico · 2024–Present

-Trusted by — Rab Organic Climbing Trango Rocky Talkie Good To-Go The North Face Arc'teryx Patagonia
+Trusted by — Rab Organic Climbing Trango Rocky Talkie Good To-Go Beyond Clothing Arc'teryx Patagonia

 "Who is this story actually about, and what do they stand to lose?"